 US permanent residents, or green card holders, may travel with green card to certain countries outside of USA without a visa.
-The following list of countries that offer a visa waiver for green card holders offer visa-travel for green card holders traveling outside the US.
+The following list of countries that offer a visa waiver for green card holders offer visa free travel for US green card holders traveling outside the US.

 Green card holders do have to acquire a tourist visa if traveling to these foreign countries, but they may need to present certain identification or documents upon arrival.
 It should also be noted that green card holders who stay outside of the US for more than 1 year risk having their green card canceled by USCIS.